Here are all the winners from the 2024 Grammys – rolling list

 Lawrence Brownlee, soloist; Kevin J. Miller, pianist – ‘Rising’

-Julia Bullock, soloist; Christian Reif, conductor (Philharmonia Orchestra) – ‘Walking In The Dark’
+Julia Bullock, soloist; Christian Reif, conductor (Philharmonia Orchestra) – ‘Walking In The Dark’ – winner

 Best Classical Compendium